Description of the Research Area

-Anglo-Portuguese Studies is one of CETAPS’s founding research groups.
+Anglo-Portuguese Studies is one of CETAPS’s founding research areas.
 It was launched in 1981 under the coordination of Maria Leonor Machado de Sousa.
-In October 2013 Maria Zulmira Castanheira took over as coordinator of the Group.
-As made clear by its title, the Group focuses mainly on the study of historical, literary and cultural relations between Portugal and Great Britain from an inter- and multidisciplinary perspective, undertaking in particular the study of mutual national representations, image studies and comparative literary studies.
-Its work, developed over more than thirty years, is informed by the methods proper to cultural imagology studies, reception studies, comparativism and translation studies, as particularly attested to by the articles published by the Group’s members in the long-established annual peer-reviewed academic journal Revista de Estudos Anglo-Portugueses(issues 1-23, 1990-2014).
-The Group has particularly developed pioneering work in the study of British travel writing on Portugal and the reception of British culture in the Portuguese periodical press, two extremely fertile fields for imagology studies, and will continue its research in these two areas in the future.
+In October 2013 Maria Zulmira Castanheira took over as coordinator of the Area.
+As made clear by its title, the research team focuses mainly on the study of historical, literary and cultural relations between Portugal and Great Britain from an inter- and multidisciplinary perspective, undertaking in particular the study of mutual national representations, image studies and comparative literary studies.
+Its work, developed over more than thirty years, is informed by the methods proper to cultural imagology studies, reception studies, comparativism and translation studies, as particularly attested to by the articles published by the team’s members in the long-established annual peer-reviewed academic journal Revista de Estudos Anglo-Portugueses, issues 1-27, 1990-2018 (MIAR, LATINDEX and SCOPUS).
+The team has particularly developed pioneering work in the study of British travel writing on Portugal and the reception of British culture in the Portuguese periodical press, two extremely fertile fields for imagology studies, and will continue its research in these two areas in the future.

-The group comprises 16 integrated researchers from the areas of Literature, Culture and History, who conduct teaching activity at several Portuguese university and polytechnic institutions.
-A further 24 collaborators (some of whom PhDs) also conduct research, including PhD students.
-The group’s IP holds a PhD in Anglo-Portuguese Studies, as do a further 9 members of the group, which attests to the team’s wide-ranging experience in this research area.
+The team comprises 14 integrated researchers from the areas of Literature, Culture and History, who conduct teaching activity at several Portuguese university and polytechnic institutions.
+A further 17 collaborators (some of whom PhDs) also conduct research, including PhD students.
+The team’s IP holds a PhD in Anglo-Portuguese Studies, as do a further 9 members of the group, which attests to the team’s wide-ranging experience in this research area.
 The remaining members hold PhDs in Hispanic Studies, Portuguese Studies, English Literature and History of Political Ideas.
 The diversity of these backgrounds brings added value to the group, which privileges the interdisciplinary approaches necessary for the analysis and understanding of the complex phenomena it researches.
-Such variety gives the members of the group the opportunity to familiarize themselves with methods of research outside their field of expertise and promotes a more fruitful approach to the investigation by providing different critical insights into how questions can be explored.
+Such variety gives the members of the team the opportunity to familiarize themselves with methods of research outside their field of expertise and promotes a more fruitful approach to the investigation by providing different critical insights into how questions can be explored.

 At present three research projects are active, namely Anglophone Travellers in Portugal, Great Britain in the Portuguese Periodical Press and Portugal: Abroad – Images from British and North American Contemporary Fiction about Portugal, the latter studying novels published in English referring to Portugal as fictional scenery.